Bella2347/microbe-quiz/README.md

 ## Answer distribution

+In app, use /preview to view all possible answers.

 | Microbe | Probablity |
 | --- | --- |
 | Bacteriophage T4 | 12.37 % (14552) |